ergebnis/phpunit-slow-test-detector/README.md

 You can configure the maximum duration for a single test case with a `@maximumDuration` (or `@slowThreshold`) annotation in the DocBlock.

-The following example configures the maximum duration for a single test case to 5.000 ms:
+The following example configures the maximum durations for single test cases to 5.000 and 4.000 ms:

 ```php
 <?php